 Surgery is only considered if other measures fail

 Calluses and corns are rarely a serious condition.
-However, people with diabetes are prone to infections and ulcers and should examine their feet on a regular basis.
-If any sores are noticed, they should seek medical attention right away.
+However, people with diabetes are prone to infections and ulcers.
+They should examine their feet on a regular basis.
+If any sores are noticed, they should see their healthcare provider right away.